HassounLab/JESTR1/README.md

 # **Usage**
 ## **Ranking demo**
-To use the pretrained model and rank a target molecule against its candidates on a given spectrum, please run the code in the notebook [JESTR.ipynb]
+To use the pretrained model and rank a target molecule against its candidates on a given spectrum, please run the code in the notebook [JESTR.ipynb](https://github.com/HassounLab/JESTR1/blob/main/JESTR.ipynb).
+This notebook uses utility functions from python scripts explained below and data from [NPLIB1]()

 ## **Ranking and Training**
 To rank candidates for the NPLIB1 dataset, use the python script: python cand_rank_canopus.py